What is the role of the Board of Education?

 How can I access school board policies and other board information?

-All school board policies and “Board Briefs,” a summary of board meetings, and meeting agendas are available on the Asheboro City Schools website at www.asheboro.k12.nc.us under Board of Education.
-Also, copies of all school board policies are available in each school library and our local public library.
+All school board policies and “Board Briefs,” a summary of board meetings, and meeting agendas are available on the Asheboro City Schools website at www.asheboro.k12.nc.us under ACS Board.
+Also, physical copies of all school board policies are open for inspection at the board of education offices during office hours.